coolcourd/migbin/readme.md

 #### wpinfo
 Displays info about te wordpress site in the current dir.
 #### wpinstall
-Installs a fresh wordpress site.
+Installs a fresh wordpress site or repairs existing.

+##### flags
+* -db --runs wpdbimport after install
 #### wpjquery
 Installs and activates the plugin enable-jquery-migrate-helper for wp sites w/ js errors
 #### wplive